-&lt;sup>1 Unless otherwise noted, the term districts includes open-enrollment charter schools.
+1 Unless otherwise noted, the term districts includes open-enrollment charter schools.

-Changes to the PBMAS in 2017
+Changes to the PBMAS in 2018

-The 2017 PBMAS includes several key changes from the 2016 system.
+The 2018 PBMAS includes several key changes from the 2017 system.
 Many of these changes are marked in the manual as "New!" for easy reference.
-Detailed information about specific indicators is located in Section III of this manual.
+Detailed information about specific indicators is included in Section III of this manual.